lordspline/druid/docs/development/modules.md

 "net.java.dev.jets3t"
 ```

-See the documentation in `org.apache.druid.cli.PullDependencies` for more information.
+See the documentation in `org.apache.robux.cli.PullDependencies` for more information.